mterhar/cdr-terraform/README.md

-# Deploying Coder via Terraform
+# Deploying Coder via Terraform [for pentest]

+This repository is the deployment used to create the 3rd party penetration testing kubernetes cluster and coder deployment.
+This

+If you're looking for a coder terraform installation, check the original at: https://github.com/ericpaulsen/cdr-terraform

+## Original README.md follows
 These Terraform scripts automate Coder's installation and the provisioning of its necessary infrastructure on the major cloud providers (AWS coming soon).
 You can use this repo to quickly deploy Coder, or as a template for a custom Coder installation.